tw-mosip/inji-mock-services/openid4vp-service/README.md

   npm install
 ```
 2. Modify the configuration
-   - update the `baseUrl` constant in `app.js` file with the actual base url (exposed ngrok url) where the service is running.
+   - update the `baseUrl` constant in `app.js` file with the actual base url (exposed localtunnel url.
+Reference : [ https://theboroer.github.io/localtunnel-www/ ]) where the service is running.
    - modify `presentationDefinitionMock.json` file with the presentation definition object as per requirement.
 3. Start the service
    - Start the service by running the below command